 INTERNATIONAL BEACH TENNIS ASSOCIATION

-The goals and the objectives of the International Promotion Beach Tennis Association make it the natural successor to the Associazione Diletantistica IFBT, founded and registered in Italy in 1995.Its president and founder Dr. Giandomenico Bellettini will be considered Honorary President of the new Association with the rights and duties that are specified in these Statutes.
+The goals and the objectives of the IFBT International Beach Tennis Association make it the natural successor to the Associazione Diletantistica IFBT, founded and registered in Italy in 1995.Its president and founder Dr. Giandomenico Bellettini will be considered Honorary President of the new Association with the rights and duties that are specified in these Statutes.

-The current members of the Associazione Dialettistica IFBT may form part of the new Association as Affiliated Members provided they subscribe to the aims, duties, and obligations in these Statutes.
+The current members of the Associazione Diletanttistica IFBT may form part of the new Association as Affiliated Members provided they subscribe to the aims, duties, and obligations in these Statutes.

 CHAPTER I. THE NAME, PURPOSE, LOCATION, AND AREA OF ACTIVITY

-The International Promotion Beach Tennis Association, hereinafter the Association, regulates its activities in accordance with the provisions of Law 4/2008 of April 24th of the third book of the Civil Code of Catalonia (Spain), regarding legal entities, Organic Law 1/2002 of March 22nd, regulating the right of association, and its statutes.
+The IFBT International Beach Tennis Association, hereinafter the IFBT, regulates its activities in accordance with the provisions of Law 4/2008 of April 24th of the third book of the Civil Code of Catalonia (Spain), regarding legal entities, Organic Law 1/2002 of March 22nd, regulating the right of association, and its statutes.
+(In Catalan, Assoc.
+Internacional Foment Beach Tennis – in Spanish, Asociación Internacional Fomento Beach Tennis – in Italian Associazione Internazionale Promozione Beach Tennis)

 The purposes of the IFBT are: